I. Jesus the Son of God and the Son of Man (3:21-38)

 Forty days, week, months, or years are often the time of testing and proving in the Bible.
 For example; the flood (Genesis 7:4), Moses on Mt.
 Sinai (Exodus 24:18, 34:28; Deuteronomy 9:9-11, 18, 25, 10:10), exploring the promised land (Numbers 13:25), the Israelites in the desert (Exodus 16:35, Numbers 14:33-34, 32:13), etc.

-* The devil is the enemy.
+The devil is the enemy.
 People are not the enemy.
-The people of the world, those who follow the ways of the world become the devils tools.
+The people of the world, those who follow the ways of the world, become the devil's tools.
 They are not the enemy.
-He wages war against God's people not by putting ideas in our heads for we have the Holy Spirit.
-Rather, he puts ideas in the heads of people who reject the Holy Spirit.
+Satan, our enemy, wages war against God's people not by putting ideas in our heads, for we have the Holy Spirit who keeps Satan out of our heads.
+Rather, the devil puts ideas in the heads of people who reject the Holy Spirit.
 The beginning of the book of Job and Judas' decision are examples of how the devil wages war against us.
+Jesus' temptations are an example of how to resist the devil's schemes.

-* Satan and his demonic followers are our emeny.
-Also, sin and death are our enemies.
+Satan and his demonic followers are our enemy.
+Also, our sinful nature and death are our enemies.
 The devil has no power over us, yet he has schemes that are intended to separate us from God and his will for our lives.
-"The rulers, authorities, powers, and spiritual forces of evil" work amongst the rulers of nations as the book of Daniels states.
+"The rulers, authorities, powers, and spiritual forces of evil" work amongst the rulers of nations, as the book of Daniel states.
+Apostle Paul wrote, "For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
+Therefore, put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand."
+(Ephesians 6:12-13)

 * Mark 3:22-26 "And the teachers of the law who came down from Jerusalem said, 'He is possessed by Beelzebub!
 By the prince of demons he is driving out demons.'
 So Jesus called them and spoke to them in parables: 'How can Satan drive out Satan?
 If a kingdom is divided against itself, that kingdom cannot stand.
 If a house is divided against itself, that house cannot stand.
 And if Satan opposes himself and is divided, he cannot stand; his end has come.'"